jbwang1997/OBBDetection/README.md

 # OBBDetection

-**news**: We are currently developing OBBDetection supported by MMdetection v2.11 which will have more advanced models and more efficient features.
+**news**: We are currently developing OBBDetection supported by MMdetection v2.11 which will have more advanced models and more convenient features.

 ## introduction